Noxgrim/renpydeskgen/README.md

 By default, *NAME* will be added as a keyword so that the game can be found by searching for it even if `-N` was used.

-This script was originally only to generate desktop files for the visual [PASSWORD](https://passwordvn.itch.io/password) by [Grizz](https://www.patreon.com/PASSWORDVN/).
+This script was originally only to generate desktop files for the visual novel [PASSWORD](https://passwordvn.itch.io/password) by [Grizz](https://www.patreon.com/PASSWORDVN/).
 If you want to recreate the original behaviour, you could do the following (`-V`,